lucasli233/js-blockchain/README.md

 # js-blockchain

-Created a JavaScript blockchain with crypto-js to better understand how blockchain works
+Created a JavaScript blockchain with crypto-js and elliptic to better understand how blockchain works

 ## Dependencies